 Both concrete platforms and pebbles make up the stylish beach.
 Sun loungers and umbrellas are available for rent and there are beach bars and facilities on-site.

 Golden Cape Beaches

-#4 Feast on Regional Fare at Rovinj Restaurants
+#4 Feast on Amazing Croatian Food at Rovinj Restaurants

 Best Restaurants in Rovinj, Croatia

 Rather than indulge in fine dining, however, we couldn’t resist the tempting pizzas.
-Anytime we started a conversation about where to eat in Rovinj, Croatia…we ended up at a pizzeria.
+During our extended stay, anytime we started a conversation about where to eat in Rovinj, Croatia, we ended up at a pizzeria.

 #6 Rent a Bike in Rovinj and Hit the Trails

 The Istrian landscape is undeniably beautiful.
 One of the best – and most active! – ways to see it is on two wheels!
 With an entire network of intertwining trails, cycling in Rovinj is one of the best ways to explore beyond the Old Town.
 Read more about cycling adventures in our blog post, Hiking and Biking in Rovinj.